EONRaider/blackhat-python3/README.md

    this specific application on Burp Suite.
 - **chapter06/jython-standalone-2.7.2.jar** is available as a more updated version of the file relative to the one presented in the book.
+- **chapter07/git_trojan.py** was refactored to replace the "imp" module (now deprecated) for "types".
+A subdirectory structure with the necessary configuration files has been implemented as instructed in the book.
+The "trojan_config" variable now contains the relative path to the "config" subdirectory.
+   The code includes instructions as comments on how to generate an access token instead of using one's password in case 2FA is being used.